PRIS-CV/DemoFusion/README.md

 - Please feel free to try different prompts and resolutions.
 - Default hyper-parameters are recommended, but they may not be optimal for all cases.
 For specific impacts of each hyper-parameter, please refer to Appendix C in the DemoFusion paper.
 - The code was cleaned before the release.
 If you encounter any issues, please contact us.
-- A use case can be found in `demo.ipynb`.

 ## Citation
 If you find this paper useful in your research, please consider citing: